-189 "Political party committee" means any state political party committee, congressional district political party committee, county or city political party committee, or organized political party group of the name of a political party.
+"Political party committee" means any state political party committee, congressional district political party committee, county or city political party committee, or organized political party group of elected officials.
+The term shall not include any other organization or auxiliary associated with or using the name of a political party.